- Add or Edit Sources

 Other Indexable Repositories

-The following table lists some repositories that are indexed by Coveo customers.
+The following table contains repositories that are indexed by Coveo customers.
 However, this list isn’t exhaustive.
-If you want to index a repository that doesn’t appear below, you can probably do so thanks to a generic connector.
+If you want to index a repository that doesn’t appear below, you can do so thanks to a generic connector.
 The Coveo Open-Source Connectivity Library contains JSON configuration examples to help you get started.

 |Repository||Connector to use|